This is a guide on what to look for when choosing which mobile software development company to work with, out of the thousands of options you have.

 We’re not going to tackle promotion today, but let’s talk about development.
 The process of taking an app from idea to market is now very common.
 There are over two million apps in the App Store and everyone’s cousin is now a “developer”.

 If you’re considering building or improving an app, I invite you to continue reading.
 This article will tell you everything you should look for when hiring a mobile application development agency, in order of importance.

-Probably the single most important criteria in determining whether you should work with one agency over another is the way they view your project.
+Probably the single most important criterium in determining whether you should work with one agency over another is the way they view your project.
 From your perspective, the act of building software is never the end goal.